Unpredictability: The Undefined RA Trigger

 Tips for relieving some of the rheumatoid arthritis stress

 So, what’s next in this article?
 Well, that is something that I can definitely answer to help put your mind at ease.
-I’d like to offer ways to mitigate the damage that question can cause and the stress adds to an already very stressful situation.
+I’d like to offer ways to mitigate the damage that question can cause and the stress it adds to an already very stressful situation.
 I have been at this for almost 40 years now and, while I’m not an expert by any means, I certainly have developed a few methods that seem to work.
 Dealing with the unpredictability is at the top of that list.

 Know that everyone deals with uncertainty

 First, start telling yourself that no one is immune to the unpredictable effects of the world.
-Able-bodied (“normal”) people also have to deal with life’s foibles and whatever the world throws at them.
+Able-bodied people also have to deal with life’s foibles and whatever the world throws at them.
 That’s pretty much 99 percent of what it means to be a human: eating, pooping, and dealing with the chaos that life throws at you.
 Everyone is scared.
 It’s pretty much the human condition.

 Admittedly, those of us living with rheumatoid arthritis have to deal with “chaos” that skews a bit more towards the “life-ruining” side of things, but the premise is basically the same.
-Always keep that in mind: No one has a perfect life no matter what Instagram says.
+Always keep that in mind: No one has a perfect life, no matter what Instagram says.

 Imagine the worst-case scenario

 Second, and this is going to sound more harsh than I mean it, but things will eventually pass.
 How do I know this?
 Well, because whatever comes along will either get better, or it won’t.
 If it gets better, then, well, it’s all good.
-You can go back to eating pop tarts and playing Candy Land for real money.
+You can go back to eating Pop-Tarts and playing Candy Land for real money.

 Embrace RA unpredictability